quick-perf/quickperf-live/doc/test_generation.md

 ![Test generation schema](./test_generation_schema.svg)

-_QuickPerf live_ generates three types of file during the test generation process : an SQL script file, an expected response file and a Java class containing a test method (Junit 4 or JUnit 5).
+_QuickPerf live_ generates three types of files during the test generation process:
+* An SQL script file
+* An expected response file
+* A Java test class (Junit 4 or JUnit 5)

+### SQL script file
 _QuickPerf live_ intercepts the SQL queries executed from an HTTP call.
 Then, it uses them to produce an SQL script file with the help of  the [Quick SQL test data](https://github.com/quick-perf/quick-sql-test-data) library.
 Finally, _QuickPerf live_ saves the script into a file.

+### Expected response file
 The tool  generates an expected response file (_JSON_, _HTML_, or _text_) from the HTTP response.

+### Java test class
-_QuickPerf live_ generates a test Java class verifying the functional behavior of the HTTP method call and the absence of N+1 select.
+_QuickPerf live_ produces a test Java class with one method verifying the functional behavior of the HTTP method call and the absence of N+1 select.

-This test:
+The generated test performs several actions described below:
-1. Loads the previously generated SQL file and executes the SQL statements.
+1. The test Loads the previously generated SQL file and executes the SQL statements.
-2. Performs the HTTP call.
+2. The test performs the HTTP call.
-3. Compares the response's content to this of the expected response file.
+3. The test compares the response's content to the expected one contained in the response file.
 In the case of a JSON response, the project uses the [JSONassert library](https://github.com/skyscreamer/JSONassert) to compare the current response with the expected one.
-4. Verifies the absence of N+1 select with an annotation of the [QuickPerf testing library](https://github.com/quick-perf/quickperf).
+4. The test verifies the absence of N+1 select with an annotation of the [QuickPerf testing library](https://github.com/quick-perf/quickperf).

 ## How to configure the test generation

 ### Configure the generation folders

-💡 ***Tip***
-If you use the library in your local environment, configure the generation in ```src/test/java``` and ```src/test/resources```.
-So that, you can execute the generated tests in your IDE just after the generation!
+💡 ***Tip*** If you use the library in your local environment, configure the generation in ```src/test/java``` and ```src/test/resources```  so that you can promptly execute the generated tests in your IDE!

 :wrench: _.properties_ configuration example
 ```properties